xiaomingyang-git2021/8-0-mid-module-one-assessment/readme.md

 To complete each function, follow the examples below, the tests, and the JSDoc comments.

+Please note that you should use the accumulator pattern for _all of these problems._ You should not use strategies that have not been taught in this class.

 ### Getting started

 1. Fork and clone this repository.